KonradDlugosz/SakilaRestApi/README.md

 ## About The Project

 The main objective of this project is to deploy REST API for Sakila Database that provides CRUD operations on the database.
-This is achieved by using variety of HTTP requests.
-The project is split into two sub projects in order to run API and be able to tests it.
+This is achieved by using HTTP requests with a variety of different HTTP verbs.
+The project is split into two sub-projects in order to run the API and be able to test it.
 Here is the division of the project:

 ### Server

-Server hosts the developed REST API which includes all the CRUD operations and awaits HTTP requests from client in order to get data or alter database and send back response over http protocol to client which can be inspected for correct behavior.
+Server hosts the developed REST API which includes all the CRUD operations and awaits HTTP requests from the client in order to get data or alter the database and send back a response over HTTP to the client which can be inspected for correct behavior.

 ### Client

-The purpose of client in this project is to send a http request to the server and receive JSON response which than is dieselized into java object, this is done using Jackson.
-Afterwards, these objects are used in Junit testing to check that the server response is as expected.
-Another way of testing the server can be done by browser, however it only supports GET request.
-Alternatively, Postman supports all types of HTTP requests however this requires manually test for each requests whereas the client tests all requests automatically.
+The purpose of the client in this project is to send a HTTP request to the server and receive a JSON response which than is deserialized into a Java object using Jackson.
+Afterwards, these objects are used in JUnit testing to check that the server response is as expected.
+Another way of testing the server can be a web browser, however it only supports GET requests.
+Alternatively, Postman supports all types of HTTP requests, however this requires manual testing for each request whereas the client tests all requests automatically.

 <p align="right">(<a href="#top">back to top</a>)</p>